Your basket is currently empty!

 4. Polysyllabic Words

-- Longer words with multiple syllables can be difficult to decode and remember.
+- Longer words with multiple syllables.

 - Examples: responsibility, independent, organisation.